nitrozyna/FDR-Metabolomics/timelog.md

 * 2 hours* Read a few thesis papers from previous UofG students.
 * 2 hours* Started writing background and parts of introduction of the thesis.

+### 28 Jan 2021
+*4 hours* Experimenting with dimensions.
+Problems to achieve the same performance with Spec2Vec as Cosine.

+### 29 Jan 2021
+*5 hours* Experimenting with dimensions.
+Problems to achieve the same performance with Spec2Vec as Cosine.
+*0.5 hour* Meeting with supervisor.

+### 30 Jan 2021
+*1 hour* Set up model training on another machine with different dimensions and let it run for a couple of days.